bvarnai/respository-installer/README.md

 ##### Token configuration

-To create token or `HTTP access token` follow the offical guide [HTTP access tokens](https://confluence.atlassian.com/bitbucketserver/http-access-tokens-939515499.html)
+To create token or `HTTP access token` follow the official guide [HTTP access tokens](https://confluence.atlassian.com/bitbucketserver/http-access-tokens-939515499.html)

 Make sure you set `Project read` and `Repository read` permissions (and nothing more) when creating the token.